Sports Betting Systems

-This is probably the most basic of sports betting systems out there and it’s one you’ve probably thought about yourself.
+If you are trying to create your own system, one of the most basic systems is the Martingale System.
 Bet an amount on a team but if you lose that bet, bet

 On the surface, that makes some sense.
 On the surface, you’d only get cleaned out if there was some kind of a crazy streak but those rarely happen in sports.
-But you have to do the math to really understand how bad of an idea this is.
+But you have to do the math to really understand how this system works and make sure you have enough money in your investment account to support the system play.

 Let’s say your betting balance is at $1000 and you bet $50 per game.
 So if you lose the first night, you bet $100 the next, then $200, then $400, then $800 and then $1600.
 At this point, you’re not looking at a crazy streak.
 All it takes is a six-game losing streak before you’re down $600.
 Of course, you could start smaller at $25, but that only saves you one loss.
 And what if you’re betting a sport like